Nowadays Primary Forests and ancient trees are rare. There are still spectacular forests with a huge biodiversity or ancient trees to discover.

 - For hiking, the dry season might be the best time.
 The trails are slippery after heavy rainfall and some parts are closed during the rainy season.

 - Rafflesia Kerrii is in bloom between January and March for about 5 days only.
+Very difficult to predict.

 The dry season starts in April/May and lasts until October.
 Wet season means heavy rain.
 It's possible that roads aren't accessible, especially in January.
 Even when the dry season begins in April/May, the roads are usually still recovering.
 June is the best months before the crowds arrive in summer.
 More weather details: Monthly Weather and Rainfall – Morondava Madagascar